trilobiet/doabapi/README.md

 ### 3: PRISM data in an iframe

-Ultimately you can choose to statically include an iframe on your web page, with its `src` attribute set to the appropriate url.
+Ultimately you can choose to statically include an `iframe` element on your web page, with its `src` attribute set to the url of the PRISM widget data you want to show.
+Choosing an iframe eliminates the need for the `prism-widget.js` script, but the iframe size will not adapt to its content unless you provide a script for that, and a scrollbar inside the iframe will become visible when the content height exceeds the iframe height.

 ```html
 <iframe src="https://widget.doabooks.org/prism/html/publisher?id=1139"
    width="100%" height="600"></iframe>
 ```
-Of course there is always the possibility to hide and show the iframe in a modal or popup window using any custom javascript or javascript framework of your own choice.

 <p align="center">
   <img width="500" height="auto" alt="PRISM widget in an iframe"
      src="https://raw.githubusercontent.com/trilobiet/prism-widget/main/readme-pix/prism-iframe-01.png">
 </p>

+Of course there is always the possibility to hide and show the iframe in a modal or popup window using any custom javascript or javascript framework of your own choice.

 ## Function reference for prism-widget.js